 What Is the Job Demand for Environmental Compliance Inspectors?

-Job demand for Environmental Compliance Inspectors is expected to increase by 5% between 2012-2022, which is slower than average among all occupations.
-As environmental awareness and industry increases more compliance officers will be required to maintain the many laws and regulations being placed into effect.
+The job demand for environmental compliance inspectors is expected to increase by 8% between 2020 and 2030.* As environmental awareness and industry increases more compliance officers will be required to maintain the many laws and regulations being placed into effect.

 What Are the Education Requirements to Become an Environmental Compliance Inspector?